SfTI-Robotics/SfTI-Robotics.github.io/Numpy.md

 # Numpy
-Package for matrix creation and manipulation.
-It uses C over python; using low level language improves processing speed by many folds.
+Numpy is a package for matrix creation and manipulation.
+It executes in C instead of python; using low level language improves processing speed by many folds.
 ```
 np. = function of numpy
 array. = function the generated array/matrix